The Jewel in the Crown (TV series): Broader context

-Mini-series co-star Charles Dance has commented how it has a devout following to this day.
+Charles Dance remarked in 2011 that it has a devout following to this day.
 "I think that aired here in 1983, and there are people still to this day who assemble in each other’s houses and have Jewel In The Crown weekends and watch all 14 hours, mostly in America," he told Attention Deficit Delirium.
 "I have people stopping me in the street now saying that they watched Jewel In The Crown again a couple of months ago, and I think, 'Bloody hell, did you really?'
 So I’m known to that generation for a completely different type of work.
 The current film and television viewing audience is much younger, and the kind of things that I’m known for are these rather off-the-wall, slightly villainous characters in fantastical film and television things, but that’s okay.
 It’s better to be looked over than to be overlooked in my business."

 Reception

 In contemporary reviews, John J. O'Connor of The New York Times wrote, "the careful accumulation of marvelous detail is never less than fascinating.
 And once again in a British production, the performances are rarely less than extraordinary...
 What emerges in the end is a comprehension of India far more convincing than the posturings of a Rudyard Kipling and far deeper than the tightly focused biography of a Gandhi.
 The Jewel in the Crown is not only engrossing television.
 It is important television, a model of what the medium can do."
 Jeff Jarvis of People magazine called it "first-rate; the settings are stunning.
 It does a masterly job of making you care about its characters and what happens to them.
 That is what a mini-series is supposed to do, and Jewel does a spectacular job of it.
 It is this year’s best fictional mini."
-The Washington Post called the series "Ravishing, reverberant and profoundly sad" and regarding the setting; "The inscrutability of India to outsiders is not romanticized, just contemplated, celebrated, just as its intoxicating physical beauty is."
+The Washington Post called the series "Ravishing, reverberant and profoundly sad" and wrote, "The inscrutability of India to outsiders is not romanticized, just contemplated, celebrated, just as its intoxicating physical beauty is."

 In reviewing the box-set video in 2010, Alexandra Coghlan of The Guardian wrote that the series "sits alongside Brideshead Revisited as the high-water mark of 1980s British TV."